defeat the enemy, strongholds and spiritual warfare

 Stef: What are we working for?
 We’re here and we’re working for the glory of God.
 Can you talk to us about the eternal rewards and us working for what happens after we die?

 Jordan: Even if all we do is bring God pleasure in the present and love our neighbor as ourselves through our work, that’s enough.
-We owe God everything; He doesn’t owe us a thing.
-But in His unbelievable goodness and grace, He holds out incredible promises of eternal rewards for a life well lived and work well done.
+We owe God everything; He owes us nothing.
+But in His unbelievable goodness and grace, He holds out incredible promises of eternal rewards for a life well-lived and work well done.

-Scripture talks about the obvious rewards, but it also talks about the fact that we’ll have varying job responsibilities when Heaven and Earth are fullied married together on the new Earth based on how we were in this life.
+Scripture talks about the obvious rewards, but it also mentions that we will have varying job responsibilities when Heaven and Earth are fully united on the new Earth, based on how we lived in this life.

 Scripture even alludes to the idea that we might be rewarded with some of our work literally and physically lasting on the new Earth (Isaiah 60 & Revelation 21).
 I know so many Christians who feel guilty about chasing after these treasures, crowns, and eternal rewards.
 I think this is foolish.